-The long-term maintenance goals of this plan also include a mechanical beach cleaning program for all Gulf beaches not owned or controlled by the federal government and the use of tourism tax revenues as a part of an ongoing partnership between federal, state, and county and municipal entities for the restoration and renourishment of the beaches within the sub-district.
+The long-term maintenance goals of this plan also-include a mechanical beach cleaning program for all Gulf beaches not owned or controlled by the federal government and the use of tourism tax revenues as a part of an ongoing partnership between federal, state, and county and municipal entities for the restoration and renourishment of the beaches within the sub-district.
 The county will continue to fund the permitting and construction of restoration and re-nourishment projects for beaches within the sub-district.
-The county will continue to fund the permitting and construction of restoration and re-nourishment projects for beaches within the sub-district.
 This will facilitate the dual goal of this long-term restoration plan and preservation and management of the county's waterfront resources and other tourist destination facilities within the sub-district, including the improvement of public access to those resources and facilities throughout the sub-district.
-This component of beach access for visitors utilizing non-waterfront accommodations.
-The maintenance of beach access facilities and other tourist destination facilities and promoting access for non-waterfront accommodation base by improving access for non-waterfront accommodations.
+This component of beach access improvement and beach restoration and monitoring is essential for ensuring access for visitors utilizing non-waterfront accommodations.
+The maintenance of beach access facilities and other tourist destination facilities and promotinges a broader accommodation base by improving access for non-waterfront accommodations.
 Accordingly, the allocation of tourist tax revenues for the improvement, maintenance and repair of our beaches and waters and other tourist destination facilities, including access to these facilities, is an appropriate use of these revenues when and if funding is available.

-The county further determines that cConstructing artificial reefs will promote tourism within the sub-district by offering diving, snorkeling and fishing activities.
+The county further determines that cC onstructing artificial reefs will promote tourism within the sub-district by offering diving, snorkeling and fishing activities.
 Additionally, the construction of artificial reefs will enhance the waters of the Gulf of Mexico by providing increased fisheries and improved aquatic habitat.
 Once enough artificial reefs are constructed, the county may develop an aquatic nature center as an eco-tourism facility to showcase these tourism activities and assets.
 Thus, the allocation of tourist tax revenues for the construction of artificial reefs is an appropriate use of these revenues and funds may be allocated accordingly.

 An essential component of product improvement and promotion is to provide a safe environment for the use of the beaches, waterways and facilities, including.
 Therefore, the allocation of tourist development tax revenues for the provision of lifeguard services, for the beaches and waterways is an appropriate use of these revenues when and if funding is available.
-Additionally, the allocation of tourist development tax revenues for the provision of as well as public safety services, including emergency medical services as defined in section 401.107(3), Florida Statutes, and law enforcement services, which are needed to address impacts related to increased tourism and visitors-is an appropriate use of these revenues when and if funding is available.
+Additionally, the allocation of tourist development tax revenues for the provision of as well as public safety services, including emergency medical services as defined in section 401.107(3), Florida Statutes, and law enforcement services, which are needed to address impacts related to increased tourism and visitors is an appropriate use of these revenues when and if funding is available.